What can we improve?

 Stop

-Enable percentage positioning
+Activate percentage positioning

 Test Center

-Converting from two-level group addresses to three-level group addresses
+Convert from two-level group addresses to three-level group addresses

 KNX with QNAP, Synology or Docker

-Script for reading the states from the bus
+Script to read states from the bus

 $gatewayIDs = IPS_GetInstanceListByModuleID("{1C902193-B044-43B8-9433-419F09C641B8}");